TheSylence/ArchitectureAnalyzer/ArchitectureAnalyzer/NugetReadme.md

 ﻿# ArchitectureAnalyzer

-A set of Roslyn analyzers to enforce architectural rules.
+A set of user configurable Roslyn analyzers to enforce architectural rules.

 ## Rules
 - Type must (not) implement a specified interface.
 - Type must (not) inherit from a specified type.
 - Related type must (not) exist.
 - Type must (not) be referenced from other type.
+- Type must (not) be in a specific namespace.

 ## Links